sawangaba/BinarySearchUnsorted/README.md

 Enter the sequence to find:

 Then the program will show that whether the entered number is present or not or if present then at which place.

+# About the project (technicality)
+Java 8+

+This repository is an eclipse project.

+Created by Sawan Gaba